Kazakhstan nervous of tougher Russia/Ukraine oil sanctions

 “We are watching attentively how (the West‘s) attitude is warming towards Iran,” Karabalin said.
 “If sanctions against Iran are lifted, we have a well-established route from Aktau to the port of Neka.”

-Aktau, which can handle annually 12 million tones of crude, currently uses just one half of its capacity.
+Aktau, which can handle annually 12 million tonnes of crude, currently uses just one half of its capacity.

 Kazakhstan’s government is also considering plans to ship oil from Aktau to Azerbaijan and further to Georgia, where KazMunaiGas owns an oil terminal in Batumi on the Black Sea.